A crooked knife refers to a knife that is made with the handle set at an oblique angle to the blade.

 Basket makers used blades with special cross-section patterns - strong wedges - that were used for splitting wood strips, or flatter for smoothing the strips.

-Some blades are made with distinctly curved hook-like ends so that they could effectively be used for hollow work...bowls, spoons, and boxes, for example.
-A different crooked knife could be made to suit the work at hand.
+Some blades are made with distinctly curved hook-like ends so that they can be used to hollow bowls, spoons, and boxes more effectively.